by Scott Swain

 Great point.
 We definitely want to learn from these things so that we can think up ways to treat root causes in our systems and cultures.
 Just because we want to be clear in who to hold responsible for an act does not mean we ignore contributing factors.
 Please keep in mind, when we have a choice to look at an actor as having power over himself and his actions OR to put the responsibility on those around him, who are we serving best now and in the future?
 Who are we empowering?

 Will there be exceptions?
-I'm sure there will be, but isn't throwing the baby out with the bath water, if not kind of dumb?
+I'm sure there will be, but isn't throwing the baby out with the bath water, kind of dumb?

 #force #initiationofforce #nap, #nonaggressionprinciple #removalofchoice #choice #freedom #independence #libertarian #voluntaryism #agorism #anarchy #anarchocapitalism #ancap #liberation #respect #ideals #principles #empowerment #nvc #nonviolentcommunication #coercion #compassion #empathy